GridPlus/gridplus-sdk/docs/index.md

 ## broadcast(shortcode, payload, cb)

-Given a built transaction (see: `buildTx`), broadcast to the desired network using the specified provider.
+Given a signed transaction from `signManual` or `signAutomated`, broadcast to the desired network using the specified provider.

 #### shortcode [string], required